QuantumToolbox.jl: An efficient Julia framework for simulating open quantum systems: Automatic differentiation

-Although QuantumToolbox.jl was not originally designed with AD in mind, its architecture—rooted in Julia’s multiple dispatch and generic programming model—facilitated the integration of AD capabilities.
+Although \texttt{QuantumToolbox.jl} was not originally designed with AD in mind, its architecture facilitated the integration of AD capabilities.
 Many core functions were already compatible with AD engines out of the box.

 At present, this functionality is considered experimental and not all parts of the library are AD-compatible.
-Nevertheless, these initial results demonstrate the flexibility of the QuantumToolbox.jl design and open the door to advanced applications, such as quantum optimal control and variational circuit optimization, within the same simulation framework.
-Here we provide a simple example of how to use the AD capabilities of QuantumToolbox.jl, by computing the gradient of a master equation time evolution with respect to some Hamiltonian parameters.
+Nevertheless, these initial results demonstrate the flexibility of the \texttt{QuantumToolbox.jl} design and open the door to advanced applications, such as quantum optimal control and variational optimization, within the same simulation framework.
+Here we provide a simple example of how to use the reverse-mode AD capabilities of \texttt{QuantumToolbox.jl}, by computing the gradient of a master equation time evolution with respect to some Hamiltonian parameters.

 Let us consider the case of a driven-dissipative quantum harmonic oscillator, where the Hamiltonian is given by